Mrs. Gigi Pekala and Mrs. Marie Trebing

 Please call the Rectory Office if you wish to receive this sacrament or if you wish to have Holy Communion brought to your home.

 Arrangements for Marriage must be made at least six months prior to the wedding.
 The Marriage Preparation Program is mandatory by the Diocesan guidelines.
-Please read the Marriage booklet for more detailed information.
+Please get started by clicking here!

 Ordination is the rite of the Sacrament of Holy Orders by which a Bishop, as the successor of the Apostles, confers the Order of Bishop, Priest (“Presbyter”), or Deacon on a man, enabling him to exercise a sacred power which comes from Christ on behalf of the Church.
 The ordination ceremony includes various rituals rich in meaning and history, including prostration, laying on of hands, anointing of hands, giving of the chalice and paten, and the sign of peace.
 If you are interested in becoming a decon or priest, please visit the diocesan website and talk with our parish clergy.